Posted by James McNeile, Partner

-‘Government restricts amount of tax relief on pensions’ by Christopher Hall
+‘Government restricts amount of tax relief on pensions’

 The government announced dramatic changes to pensions relief last Thursday, which will be introduced from April 2011.
 These include: